Messages (Apple): watchOS version

-Messages has been included in every version of watchOS on the Apple Watch.
 Apple Watches can send and receive SMS and MMS messages through a paired iPhone, while iMessages can be sent and received over Wi-Fi without a paired iPhone.
 As the Apple Watch has no keyboard, users can respond to messages using preset replies or text transcribed by Siri.
 Apple Watch can also send emojis, audio recordings, and hand-drawn "scribbles".